saw-comics-gnv/planning/meetings/superfriendsmtg7-20-17.md

 Attendees: Tom, Maxine, Lisa, Melissa, Zannah
 Not Present: Michael, Roxanne

-WHY WE'RE HERE: everyone’s pitching in, let’s get more organized.
+**WHY WE'RE HERE:** everyone’s pitching in, let’s get more organized.

-Questions/Sharing: what you’re doing; what you’d like to do; what you’re excited about— possibilities for SAW
+**Questions/Sharing:** what you’re doing; what you’d like to do; what you’re excited about— possibilities for SAW

 ### Lisa
 #### currently
--working on brochure
+- working on brochure
-#### would like to**
+#### would like to
--figure out how to appeal to more people
+- figure out how to appeal to more people
 — do posters, layout, any kind of design
 - has time to volunteer more: can do cleaning, tabling, whatever-- just no heavy lifting!
 - has materials on psychology of color to offer (training materials),
 #### possibilites for SAW
--would like to create a mural, can contact city
+- would like to create a mural, can contact city
--WORLD DOMINATION
+- WORLD DOMINATION

 ### Melissa
 ####currently